sam-wee/edb-osp/_resources/0-covid-19.md

 - [Sign up with us](http://go.gov.sg/sgn-covidupdates) for important updates if you're based overseas.

-- For Singaporeans, [e-register with MFA](https://eregister.mfa.gov.sg/eregisterportal/common/preLoginEregisterView.action) or [find your nearest Singapore embassy](https://www.mfa.gov.sg/Services/Singapore-Citizens/I-Need-Help-Overseas) for further assistance.
+- For Singaporeans, [e-register with the Ministry of Foreign Affairs (MFA)](https://eregister.mfa.gov.sg/eregisterportal/common/preLoginEregisterView.action) or [find your nearest Singapore embassy](https://www.mfa.gov.sg/Services/Singapore-Citizens/I-Need-Help-Overseas) for further assistance.

 - Singaporeans and PRs will always be welcome home, however, please [comply with Stay-Home Notices if applicable](https://www.ica.gov.sg/covid-19).

+- For Singaporean students studying overseas, please read the [advisory](https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2020/03/170320_Advisory-for-Singaporean-Students-Studying-Overseas) issued on 17 March 2020.

 - Catch the latest on the current situation in Singapore on our [official Government site](https://go.gov.sg/2019ncov) or find out the latest case summary [here](https://www.moh.gov.sg/covid-19) from the Singapore Ministry of Health.